Group Counseling

 CAPS is committed to providing clinical and supportive group services that are responsive to the needs of our students.
 If you are interested in a group that you do not see below, please email the CAPS group coordinator, Dr. Ciera Lewis, at lewisci1@msu.edu.

-CAPS Groups for Fall Semester 2025
+CAPS Groups for Summer Semester 2026

 Learn more about all of our groups by exploring each of the group types below.
 Each group is designed to support participants in specific ways.
 Therapy, support, and educational groups are safe spaces for MSU students to connect with one another and learn more about themselves, skills for improving mental health, and ways to improve interpersonal relationships.
 Consistent attendance is encouraged for all CAPS groups.